 Not only are the glossy green leaves of basil highly attractive, but they are also available in a number of more colorful ornamental forms.
 Purple, frilled, ruffled and spotted, mottled and bi-colored cultivars are available that not only have that distinctive basil flavor, but brighten up hydroponic systems with a splash of intense color.

 Plant size and form also differ between basil varieties, with some highly compact types having been bred for container production, while flavor profiles in basil are diverse, giving great opportunities for culinary use.
 Of the purple types, Red Rubin, Dark Opal, Purple Ruffles, Purple Delight and Basil Bicolor are well-suited to hydroponic production, with high light levels that are required for a deep, intensive coloration to develop.

-Cultivars of basil with inbred disease resistance or tolerance to common diseases such as Fusarium and downy mildew are worth considering for larger-scale hydroponic basil production.
+Cultivars of basil with inbred disease resistance or tolerance to common diseases downy mildew are worth considering for larger-scale hydroponic basil production.

 Essential Nutrients for Basil

 Many hydroponic growers use a general-purpose lettuce/herb or vegetative nutrient formulation for basil.
 While this is suitable for young plants, more mature basil often has a different nutrient uptake ratio.